apache/orc/site/specification/ORCv2.md

 are divided by columns so that only the data for the required columns needs to be read.

+The encryptStripeId and encryptedLocalKeys support column encryption.
+They are set on the first stripe of each ORC file with column encryption and not set after that.
+For a stripe with the values set, the reader should use those values for that stripe.
+Subsequent stripes use the previous encryptStripeId + 1 and the same keys.

+The current ORC merging code merges entire files, and thus the reader will get the correct values on what was the first stripe and continue on.
+If we develop a merge tool that reorders stripes or does partial merges, these values will need to be set correctly by that tool.

 ```
 message StripeInformation {
  // the start of the stripe within the file